Skip to main content

 GDPR

-While having a lot of differences and peculiarities, major data privacy and cybersecurity requirements still have common ground.
-In the next section, we outline best practices in cybersecurity for meeting compliance.
+While there are various differences and peculiarities between them, major data privacy and cybersecurity requirements still have common ground.
+In the next section, we’ll show you the best practices in cybersecurity for meeting compliance.

-Each cybersecurity standard, data protection law, or regulation imposes different requirements and makes different recommendations.
-That’s why we’ve compiled a set of twelve best practices that cover the most prevalent requirements and help improve your organization’s security.
+We’ve compiled a set of twelve best practices that cover the most prevalent requirements and will help improve your organization’s security.

 1. Regularly assess risks and audit your cybersecurity

-Keep your finger on the pulse of your data security.
+Keep your finger on the pulse of your banking information security.

-To begin, you need to inventory your organization’s security posture and identify potential threats.
+First and foremost, you must inventory your organization’s security posture and identify potential threats.
 The GLBA Safeguards Rule, for example, requires financial institutions to conduct periodic written risk assessments.
-By doing so, you will get full visibility over your IT infrastructure and be able to identify internal and external risks to the security of your systems and data.
+By doing this, you will get full visibility throughout your IT infrastructure and be able to identify internal and external risks to the security of your systems and data.

-Start with identifying vulnerabilities that could result in the compromise of sensitive data: potential insider threats, cyberattacks, and third-party-related risks.
+Start with identifying vulnerabilities that could compromise sensitive data: potential insider threats, cyberattacks, and third-party-related risks.
 Make sure to consider risks stemming from information systems as well as data processing, storage, and exchange.

-Based on the identified risks, assess the sufficiency of your cybersecurity tools to respond to cyberattacks and system failures.
+Based on the risks you identify, assess the sufficiency of your cybersecurity tools to respond to cyberattacks and system failures.

 2. Establish a cybersecurity policy